Ebay

 V. via email asks for screenshots and I provide them via

-eBay ignoring an obvious eBay systems problem, rather than
+be eBay ignoring an obvious eBay systems problem, rather

-multi-buy discounts has been implemented by an Idiot who
+Ebay multi-buy discounts has been implemented by an Idiot

 couldn't be arsed to find out.
 If two separate